 Crossing rushing waterfalls, slippery riverbanks, faint trails in the midst of huge boulders, and alpine pastures, we reach Lhonak.
 Lhonak itself is a yak pasture with a few huts built by the herders.
 Incredible scenery of the Himalayan peaks greet us from Lhonak and from the trail during the day.

-Day 14: Trek from Lhonak to Pangpema ( Kangchanjunga North Base Camp-5,100m)
+- Day 15: Trek from Lhonak to Pangpema ( Kangchanjunga North Base Camp -5,143 meters)

 After reaching Lhonak, it is not a long way to reach Pangpema, the north base camp of Kanchanjuga.
 From Lhonak onwards, we follow the margins of Kanchanjunga glacier all the way.
 The hike is also relatively easy, consisting mainly of level walk with gradual ascend.
 Imposing figures of Chang Himal and Kirant Chuli draw our eyes all along the trail.
 After reaching the base camp, we have to make it a little ahead to the viewing point to appreciate the majesty of Kanchanjunga’s north face.